 - APPLY Between March 30 and July 2, 2020 (at 5:00 pm PT), complete the ASCAP Plus Awards application in Member Access.
 Report only activity which took place in the past year.
 Do not include information that was submitted in previous Plus Awards applications.

 *Please note: Submitting a Plus Awards application is not a substitute for registering your works with ASCAP, or advising us of performances that would otherwise be credited through our normal distribution surveys.
 Make sure to register your works via Member Access, and let us know of your live performances at ASCAP-licensed venues through our online Performance Notification form (for Concert Music composers) and ASCAP OnStage (for other genres).
 Performances submitted using the Performance Notification Form will be considered during the review of your Plus Awards application.

 WHAT HAPPENS NEXT

-You will be notified of the Plus Awards panel's decision in November 2018.
+You will be notified of the Plus Awards panel's decision by December 4, 2020.

 All awards are paid in the following January writer distribution.

 By submitting a Plus Awards application, you agree to be bound by these rules and the decisions of the independent panel reviewing applications and ASCAP, which are final and binding in all respects.
 The total amounts available for the Plus Awards program are determined by the Board of Directors of ASCAP in accordance with ASCAP’s Survey and Distribution System: Rules & Policies.
 ASCAP reserves the right in its sole discretion to reduce or eliminate the amount available for Plus Awards for any calendar year.